 Radio Interoperability Best Practices Working Group

-Several major incidents in the U.S., including the death of 19 wildland firefighters in the State of Arizona, and the Washington D.C. area Navy Yard shooting have focused attention on the need for best practices involving radio programming, interoperability and training.
-In June of 2014, the NPSTC Governing Board approved the creation of the NPSTC Radio Interoperability Best Practices Working Group which will focus on programming guidelines, verification, testing and training.
+Several major incidents in the U.S., including the death of 19 wildland firefighters in the State of Arizona, and the Washington D.C. area Navy Yard shooting focused attention on the need for best practices involving radio programming, interoperability and training.
+In June of 2014, the NPSTC Governing Board approved the creation of the NPSTC Radio Interoperability Best Practices Working Group which focused on programming guidelines, policy, verification, testing and training.

 Recent Activities and Accomplishments

 BP #1 – Nationwide Interoperability Channel Naming and Usage

 BP #2 – Interoperability Systems Change Management Practices

 BP #3 – Training and Proficiency in the Management and Usage of Interoperability Equipment and Systems

 BP #6 – Channel Assignment Based on Infrastructure Coverage